It's all in how you look at it - does change mean that this is the beginning, or the end?!

 However if we do not at the same time address the underlying sources of the obstacles and stresses in our life, by learning to adapt, reframe and see things with a fresh perspective – eventually our mind and body can pay a very high price.

-One female client in her late 30’s whom I assisted in coaching sessions earlier this year, has spent her lifetime kind-heartedly putting other people’s needs ahead of her own.
-The personal cost of always putting herself last, meant that this lady had frequently experienced a health crossroads or “tipping point” where she felt emotionally drained to the point of exhaustion.
-Time and again she forced herself to override these feelings and persevere to be of service to other people that she loved and cared about.
+One client I assisted this year, who has spent a lifetime of kind-heartedly putting other people’s needs ahead of her own, had frequently experienced a personal crossroads or "tipping point" where she felt emotionally drained to the point of exhaustion.
+Time and again she forced herself to override these feelings and persevere to be of service to other people.

 Now, some cumulative years later, the immense unrelenting levels of work and family stressors this generous everyday working mum has endured, have led to serious physical health breakdown and perhaps even the potentially irreversible loss of sight in one eye (due to a stress related ulcer)!